Download a transcript of this video (in process)

 ABOUT THIS EPISODE

-For nearly 60 years, the Farm Science Review has been a leader in showcasing the future of agriculture.
+For 60 years, the Farm Science Review has been a leader in showcasing the future of agriculture.
 And it's not just for farmers,as the name might indicate.
 The Review is high-tech and high-touch.
 All agriculture industry professionals and the general public can learn SO much with a day trip to FSR, as it is fondly known.
 FSR is hosted by The Ohio State University College of Food, Agricultural, and Environmental Sciences.

 FSR has many resources to help agriculture industry professionals make progress toward their goals, no matter how they measure success – for example: implementing more sustainable growing practices, increasing profit margins, utilizing technology in every stage of production, harvesting crops more efficiently, and raising healthier livestock and crops.